RedBrumbler/Qosmetics/Wiki/Qosmetics Sabers.md

 ![QosmeticsGif](https://raw.githubusercontent.com/RedBrumbler/Qosmetics/master/Wiki/Images/Generic/Qosmetics.gif)

-If you haven't already, check out the General Qosmetics exporter setup guide [here](TODO URL)
+If you haven't already, check out the [General Setup Guide](https://github.com/RedBrumbler/Qosmetics/wiki/Qosmetics-General-Setup)

 Now that you've setup your qosmetics project, let's get to exporting a saber!
 This guide will not cover making an actual model, there are enough resources available online on how to make models with for example blender.